-In the most recent assessment, sixteen (16) technologies were analyzed.
+In the most recent assessment, three major categories of technologies were analyzed.
 These included conventional generation technologies that utilize non-renewable resources, advanced generation technologies that are still being developed, and alternative technologies that utilize renewable sources of energy.
-Specifically, the following technologies were evaluated:
+Specifically, they were: